Prospecting via Webinars for Life Insurance Agents

 Market Your Webinar

 Now that you’ve got the hang of it, schedule your webinar and tell the world!
 Choose a Tuesday, Wednesday, or Thursday for your webinar.
 Mondays are busy, and it can be hard to attract an enthusiastic crowd on a Friday.
 Aim for a lunchtime start, since this can increase attendance.
-If you're curious, On24’s Webinar Benchmarks Report shows that Thursday webinars have the highest attendance, with Wednesday not far behind.
+As of 2023, according stats from BigMarker, Wednesday webinars have a 46% attendance rate, 14% more than other days of the week.

 About 30 days before go time, start spreading the word: